endlesspint8/endlesspint8.github.io/night-night/index.md

 https://bookriot.com/100-must-read-new-york-city-novels/

-## Winter '23 - x titles (y abandoned), theme: none, sabbatical two
+## Winter '23 - 16 titles (1 abandoned), theme: none, sabbatical two

 **another time (_maybe_):** _Why Civil Resistance Works; On the Abolition of All Political Parties; Water by the Spoonful; Energy and Civilization; Nothing Like the Sun; The City As a Tangled Bank; Primitive Man as Philosopher; Bad Samaritans; Creation (Vidal)_